 Sites ITP will have to have adaptive management involved and that this 60 day process can narrow the level of uncertainty in the project’s operational effect to a reasonable level that can then be reported out to Governor’s Office and then carried forward to reach the 2081.

-For longer discussion, there are a lot of splits in the permitting decision process; by upstream and downstream, by species and run, and by agency (CDFW, NMFS, USFWS).Ken would like to minimize that.
+For upcoming discussions, CDFW highlighted the need to take an ecosystem wide approach as operations upstream have ramifications throughout tributaries and the Delta. there are a lot of splits in the permitting decision process; by upstream and downstream, by species and run, and by agency (CDFW, NMFS, USFWS).Ken would like to minimize that.
 Did not get done with ROC, would like to see it.

 Like to look at whole ecosystem to the extent feasible which would be preferred to previous/recent doctrine